-In order to union two table there are a couple of requirements:
+In order to unite two tables there are a couple of requirements:

 - The number of columns must be the same for both select statements.

 - The columns, in order, must be of the same data type.

 When rows are combined duplicate rows are eliminated.
 If you want to keep all rows from both select statement’s results use the ALL keyword